stupid-simple/backup/README.md

 ### `ssbak backup -s <source dir> -D <dest dir> -d <database file>` = Manually backup files

 This commands scans the source directory for files and copies them into a new archive in target directory.
 By default only new or modified files are copied.
+Use the `--full` flag to backup all files from the source directory.

 The files are registered in the database.